New Online Events Programme

 Another Eye Online Conference

-Four Corners are delighted to announce that bookings are now being taken for the Another Eye free online conference, celebrating the contribution of women refugee photographers who came to Britain after 1933, to be held between 11-13 September.
-The conference is held in association with Insiders/Outsiders and the History and Theory of Photography Research Centre, Birkbeck.
+Four Corners were delighted to host the Another Eye free online conference, celebrating the contribution of women refugee photographers who came to Britain after 1933, held between 11-13 September.
+The conference was held in association with Insiders/Outsiders and the History and Theory of Photography Research Centre, Birkbeck.
 Click here for further details.

 New Free Online Events Programme